Guardianship of the Islamic Jurist: Limited role for Guardianship

-Traditionally Shi'i jurists have tended to this interpretation, and for most Muslims Wilayat al-Faqih "meant no more than legal guardianship of senior clerics over those deemed incapable of looking after their own interests — minors, widows, and the insane" (known as ‘mawla alayh’, one who is need of a guardian).
+Traditionally Shi'i jurists have tended to this interpretation, and for most Muslims wilayat al-faqih "meant no more than legal guardianship of senior clerics over those deemed incapable of looking after their own interests — minors, widows, and the insane" (known as ‘mawla alayh’, one who is need of a guardian).

-Political power was to be left to Shi'i monarchs called "Sultans".
-They should defend the territory against the non-Shi'a.
-For example, according to Iranian historian Ervand Abrahamian, in centuries of debate among Shi'i scholars, none have "ever explicitly contended that monarchies per se were illegitimate or that the senior clergy had the authority to control the state.
-Most scholars viewed the 'ulama's main responsibilities (i.e. their guardianship) as being:
+Political power was to be left to Shi'i monarchs called "Sultans", who should defend the territory against the non-Shi'a.
+For example, according to Iranian historian Ervand Abrahamian, in centuries of debate among Shi'i scholars, none have "ever explicitly contended that monarchies per se were illegitimate or that the senior clergy had the authority to control the state."
+Other main responsibilities (i.e. guardianship) the 'ulama's were: